SharePoint/sp-dev-docs/docs/general-development/choose-the-right-api-set-in-sharepoint.md

 ## REST/OData endpoints
 <a name="RESTOData"> </a>

-For scenarios in which you need to access SharePoint entities from client technologies that do not use JavaScript and are not built on the .NET Framework or Silverlight platforms, SharePoint 2013 provides an implementation of a Representational State Transfer (REST) web service that uses the  [OData protocol](http://www.odata.org/) to perform CRUD operations on SharePoint list data.
+For scenarios in which you need to access SharePoint entities from client technologies that do not use JavaScript and are not built on the .NET Framework or Silverlight platforms, SharePoint provides an implementation of a Representational State Transfer (REST) web service that uses the  [OData protocol](http://www.odata.org/) to perform CRUD operations on SharePoint list data.
 In addition, almost every API in the client object models has a corresponding REST endpoint.
 This enables your code to interact directly with SharePoint artifacts by using any technology that supports standard HTTP requests and responses.
-To use the REST capabilities that are built into SharePoint 2013, your code constructs a RESTful HTTP request to an endpoint that corresponds to the desired client object model API.
+To use the REST capabilities that are built into SharePoint, your code constructs a RESTful HTTP request to an endpoint that corresponds to the desired client object model API.
 The client.svc web service handles the HTTP request and serves a response in either Atom or JSON format.

-For more information about using the REST/OData web service, see the node  [Use OData query operations in SharePoint REST requests](http://msdn.microsoft.com/library/d4b5c277-ed50-420c-8a9b-860342284b72%28Office.15%29.aspx); for examples, see the topic  [Complete basic operations using SharePoint 2013 REST endpoints](http://msdn.microsoft.com/library/e3000415-50a0-426e-b304-b7de18f2f7d9%28Office.15%29.aspx).
+For more information about using the REST/OData web service, see the node  [Use OData query operations in SharePoint REST requests](http://msdn.microsoft.com/library/d4b5c277-ed50-420c-8a9b-860342284b72%28Office.15%29.aspx); for examples, see the topic  [Complete basic operations using SharePoint REST endpoints](http://msdn.microsoft.com/library/e3000415-50a0-426e-b304-b7de18f2f7d9%28Office.15%29.aspx).